Beijing City International School: Library

 BCIS has three libraries, one in each section of the school, namely the ECC, ES, and SS.
 Teacher librarians who are also experienced educators staff the library.
 They work with homeroom and subject teachers to incorporate library and information seeking skills into the curriculum, as well as plan and carry out reading and literature appreciation activities.
-In the ES library, a parent zone has been created to provide information and resources about supporting children's personal, social, and emotional development.
+In the ES and ECC libraries, parent zones have been created to provide information and resources about supporting children's personal, social, and emotional development.

-Athletics
+Athletics & Activities

-"BCIS is a full member of three sports conferences: The International Schools Athletic Conference (ISAC), which operates across Beijing and Tianjin; The Association of China and Mongolia International Schools (ACAMIS), which covers all of China and Mongolia; Junior International Schools Athletics Conference (JISAC), with membership from many international elementary schools in Beijing.Within these conferences, secondary school students have the opportunity to participate in soccer, volleyball, basketball teams over a season of approximately 8 weeks for each sport.
+BCIS is a full member of three sports conferences: The International Schools Athletic Conference (ISAC), which operates across Beijing and Tianjin; The Association of China and Mongolia International Schools (ACAMIS), which covers all of China and Mongolia; Junior International Schools Athletics Conference (JISAC), with membership from many international elementary schools in Beijing.
+Within these conferences, secondary school students have the opportunity to participate in soccer, volleyball, basketball teams over a season of approximately 8 weeks for each sport.
 There are also one-off tournaments in badminton, table tennis, tennis, cross-country running, golf and track & field athletics.
-Opportunities also exist for elementary students to enjoy seasons of soccer, European handball, T-ball / coach-pitch softball, as well as one-off tournaments for table tennis, mini-volleyball, badminton, and track & field athletics."
+Opportunities also exist for elementary students to enjoy seasons of soccer, European handball, basketball, as well as one-off tournaments for table tennis, badminton, and track & field athletics.

-Enrichment Activities

-"BCIS Enrichment activities (EAs) aim to inspire and empower students to engage in authentic experiential learning activities complementing their curricular learning.
-EAs substantiate BCIS’s balanced holistic education, which encourages the discovery of lifelong interests and striving to always do one’s best.
-Opportunities for social growth, where students engage with like-minded community members, result from these rich, authentic experiences."
+BCIS offers a wide range of extra-curricular activities, some of which are student-initiated and -led.
+These range from charitable and community clubs, sporting enrichment activities, special interest or cultural groups, as well as arts and music groups.

 Tuition

-In 2015 the tuition for the year was 220,000 renminbi ($35,442 U.S. dollars).
-China Daily ranked Beijing City as the 6th most expensive private school in Beijing.
+In 2024 the tuition for the year was 290,500 renminbi ($40,137 U.S. dollars).

 Academics

 BCIS offers all three programs of the International Baccalaureate Organization (IBO) - International Baccalaureate Primary Years Programme (IB PYP), International Baccalaureate Middle Years Programme (IB MYP), IB Diploma Programme (IB DP).

-Courses at BCIS are taught in English while offering three first language courses: English, Chinese or Korean.
+Courses at BCIS are taught in English while offering two first language courses: English and Chinese.
 Second Language includes English, Chinese and Spanish.